Loamf/Termux-ANDRO-SDK-NDK-installer/README.md

 # ANDRO-SNDK
-Android-SDK and NDK setup on termux And templates for CodeAssist for coding then compile at termux.
+Android-SDK and NDK for Termux.

 ## Requirement packages